 The bottom line when shopping

-As you can see, there are factors which do matter when shopping for a latex mattress and those which don't.
+As you can see, there are factors that matter when shopping for a latex mattress and some other criteria that are optional.

 - All-natural latex or natural/synthetic blended 100% latex mattress (not combined with other materials)